metaopt/torchopt/docs/source/optimizer/optim.rst

     torchopt.hook.zero_nan_hook
     torchopt.hook.nan_to_num_hook

-For example, ``torchopt.hook.zero_nan_hook`` registers hook to the first-order gradients.
-During the backpropagation, the NaN gradients will be set to 0.
-Here is an example of such operation coupled with ``torchopt.chain``.
+For example, :func:`torchopt.hook.zero_nan_hook` registers hook to the first-order gradients.
+During the backpropagation, the **NaN** gradients will be set to 0.
+Here is an example of such operation coupled with :func:`torchopt.chain`.

 .. code-block:: python